Jigsaw (Saw character): Saw

 Jigsaw first appears in the 2004 film Saw.
 In the series' narrative, John is a former engineer dying from an inoperable frontal lobe tumor.
-After a suicide attempt, John becomes psychopathic, furious at people wilfully throwing their lives away, when people like him were having theirs cut undeservedly short.
+After a suicide attempt, John becomes psychopathic, furious at people willfully throwing their lives away, when people like him were having theirs cut undeservedly short.
 To both punish and enlighten the self-destructive, John creates lethal traps, devices, and scenarios that force his victims to inflict pain and anguish upon themselves or others in order to escape, though not always in one piece.
 As an engineer, John designs and builds the contraptions featured in the series.
 These systems are often a combination of explosives, mechanical and electrical systems.
 The tests are typically symbolic of what Jigsaw perceives as a flaw in each person's moral character or life.
-He cuts the shape of a puzzle piece from the remains of people who fail to survive his "tests," hence the nickname Jigsaw Killer.
+He cuts the shape of a puzzle piece from the remains of people who fail to survive his "tests", hence the nickname Jigsaw Killer.
 In Saw II, John says that the puzzle piece is meant to symbolize that the subject was "missing a vital piece of the human puzzle: the survival instinct."

 The Jigsaw Killer's identity remains uncertain until the end of the first film.
 It is ultimately revealed that John Kramer has been posing as a bloodied corpse on the floor of the bathroom where Dr. Lawrence Gordon and Adam Stanheight's test is taking place.